bwogit/CI_PP3_BATTLE/README.md

 - **Code Institute** - for git template IDE and heroku deployment instructions. but also for the general presentation of the game battleship this project is a variation of.
 - Code Institute - for git template IDE and "Love Sandwiches - Essentials Project" which helped me with connecting the Google Spreadsheet to my project.
 - **Google** - for library [gspread](https://docs.gspread.org/en/latest/) and [APIS](https://developers.google.com/sheets/api)
-- How to install a Python module, eg. [email validation](https://pypi.org/project/email-validator/Installing)
 - [Stack overflow](https://stackoverflow.com/questions/75934801/simplifying-code-for-placing-ships-in-battleship-game-in-python-and-conducting-u) o help me undertsand random
 -[youtube](https://www.youtube.com/)
 - I was visually inspired by a couple of projects that i saw in the internet